scala/scala3/docs/docs/reference/features-classification.md

 ## Restrictions

-These features are restricted to make the language safer.
+These constructs are restricted to make the language safer.

  - [Implicit Conversions](https://dotty.epfl.ch/docs/reference/contextual/conversions.html): there is only one way to define implicit conversions instead of many, and potentially surprising implicit conversions require a language import.
  - [Implied Imports](https://dotty.epfl.ch/docs/reference/contextual/import-implied.html): implicits now require a special form of import, to make the import clearly visible.